sara-nl/griddocs/source/Pages/Advanced/grid_storage.rst

 SRM interaction example diagram
 ===============================

-Here is a sequence diagram that illustrates how the SRM commands interact with the grid storage.
+Here is a sequence diagram that illustrates how the SRM commands interact with the Grid storage.

 .. image:: /Images/Using_SRM.png

 .. comment: Image source at https://www.websequencediagrams.com/?lz=dGl0bGUgVXNpbmcgU1JNCgpzcm0tYnJpbmctb25saW5lXG5jb21tYW5kIC0-IFNSTVxuZG9vcjogUHJveHkgY2VydGlmaWNhdGUKbm90ZSBvdmVyABsMQXV0aGVudGljYXRpbmcgXG4mIHVzZXIgbWFwcGluZwoASQkgLT4gAGMZOiBZb3UncmUgYQBFCmVkAIEDKXNybUJyaW5nTwCBTQUgPFNVUkw-AIEWGm9yaXplZD8AgTsWUXVldWluZyByZXN0b3JlIG9wZXJhdGlvbgCBIilTdGFnaW5nAIEABywgY2hlY2sgYmFjayBsYXRlcgCCPgsAgXYbV2FpdGluZwCCYBZSAIEYBWluZyBmaWxlAIMrKUlzAIIVByAAg3YGPwCCdSplcywANAhpcwA4BwCESAVjcACDU28AZgsAhB0aAHwac3JtR2V0AIN7KQBhHVVzZSA8VACCTAVmb3IgZG93bmxvYQBtFEdyaWRGVFAAhjkkABwPAIZBIABNDQCCDxQAhxcLAIIHFQCBDA8AghgFAIFPBQB2HgCGPQgAXyFGaWxlIHRyYW5zZmVyCgo&s=roundgreen

 As you can see from this diagram, there can be a lot of overhead per file.
-For this reason, grid storage performs best with large files.
+For this reason, Grid storage performs best with large files.
 We recommend to store files of several megabytes to gigabytes.
 Some users have files of more than 2 terabytes, but that may be impractical on other systems with limited space like worker nodes.

 ===============================
 Importing large amounts of data